 Brown’s Central Hotel – $$ – for a straightforward stay with easy access to the city’s main sights – Brown’s is consistently rated highly by guests.
 It’s a sure crowd-pleaser: close to shops and restaurants, clean, modern, and affordable.
 Also check out: Brown’s Downtown hotel.

 Hotel Vincci Baixa – for easy access to the old town at a reasonable price – I booked my Lisbon trip fairly last minute, so Vincci Baixa was one of the few hotels that had availability.
 Luckily, it turned out to be great!
 In terms of location, it doesn’t get much better – I was just steps away from Alfama old town, one of the most central walking streets of Lisbon (Rua da Prata), and around the corner from the water.

 H10 Duque de Loulé – $$ – for a beautifully designed boutique hotel with a killer rooftop – check out H10 Duque if you want to have a memorable stay in the city.
 The rooftop alone is worth a visit, but you’ll be even happier making this chic hotel your home base to explore from.

-Corpo Santo Historical Hotel – for 5-star treatment and a central location – whether you’re traveling as a couple, with friends, or as a family, Corpo Santo Lisbon is the perfect choice.
+Corpo Santo Historical Hotel – for 5-star treatment and a central location – whether you’re travelling as a couple, with friends, or as a family, Corpo Santo Lisbon is the perfect choice.
 Bonus: the ultra-comfy beds and daily afternoon wine hour.
 You won’t leave here without feeling pampered.
 Where I’d stay next time.